 gap resonator is only one means of detecting electric waves.
 A prepared frog's leg (Art.
 255) may be used instead of a spark-gap.
 A sensitive vacuum tube, especially if primed by application with a battery of some hundreds of small cells not quite able of themselves to start a spark, forms a good explorer.
 Electrometers: thin wires capable of expanding when heated by the induced currents; and galvanometers in circuit with the gap, are amongst the possible means.
-Best of all is Lodge's device of a tube partly filled with metallic filings, inserted in circuit with a galvanometer and a single cell.
+Best of all is Lodge's device of a tube partly filled with coarse iron filings, inserted in circuit with a galvanometer and a single cell.
 The resistance of the filings is very great, and little current flows, until an electric wave impinges upon the tube, when at once the filings conduct (compare Art.
 400 on conductance of powders).
 On lightly tapping the tube the filings fall back into their former state.
-Using such a detector, called a coherer, and an oscillator consisting of a highly polished brass ball between two smaller balls, Lodge has shown how these electric waves can pass hundreds of feet through walls and floors of houses.
-This invention is the basis of so-called wireless telegraphy: the coherer current being used in turn to operate a telegraphic receiver.
+Using such a detector, and an oscillator consisting of a highly polished brass ball between two smaller balls, Lodge has shown how these electric waves can pass hundreds of feet through walls and floors of houses.
+Care must be taken to screen off with metallic screens the effects of stray sparks.

-522. Properties of Electric Waves. - The universal equation connecting frequency n, wave-length $\lambda$ , and velocity of propagation v is: $v = n\lambda$ .
-Taking v (in air) as $3 \times 10^{10}$ (cms. per sec.) as the velocity of light. and the measured length of the red waves (the longest visible) as 0.000076, it follows that the frequency of oscillation of these must be no less than $395 \times 10^{12}$ .
+522. Properties of Electric Waves. - The universal equation connecting frequency n, wave-length λ , and velocity of propagation v is: $v = n\lambda$.
+Taking v (in air) as 3×10^{10} (cms. per sec.) as the velocity of light, and the measured length of the red waves (the longest visible) as 0.000076, it follows that the frequency of oscillation of these must be no less than 395×10^{12} .
 The waves artificially produced by electric oscillations are of much lower frequency than these, and their wavelength proportionally longer.
 Their wave-length depends on the size of the apparatus used as oscillator, just as the note emitted by an iron cylinder when struck on its end depends on the length of the cylinder.
 The wavelength of waves emitted from an oscillator consisting of a wire with a small capacity at each end is twice the length of the wire.
 That of waves emitted from a sphere (Fig. 295) of diameter d is $2\pi d/\sqrt{3}$ or 3.6 d: but they die out after about 1 vibration.
-If a spark-gap is made between two knobs across the diameter of a hollow cylinder, the wavelength of the waves emitted from the end of the cylinder is about equal to its diameter. and the vibrations are numerous before all the energy has been radiated away.
+If a spark-gap is made between two knobs across the diameter of a hollow cylinder, the wavelength of the waves emitted from the end of the cylinder is about equal to its diameter, and the vibrations are numerous before all the energy has been radiated away.
 Using symmetrical pairs of condensers carefully adjusted Ebert has obtained oscillations that do not die out till after 20,000 periods.